Workplace policies on smoking, drugs and alcohol

 Discipline, grievance and dismissal procedures

-If an employee has a problem with drugs or alcohol abuse your first step should be to provide support or to help them find suitable support services.
-See counselling and support for drugs and alcohol misuse.
+If an employee has a problem with drugs or alcohol use your first step should be to provide support or to help them find suitable support services.

 But being supportive isn't always enough.
 You have a clear responsibility to protect your employees' health and safety.
 If an employee's behaviour could place themselves or others at risk, you have a duty to intervene.
 You need to set rules and make sure they're upheld.